rafalkesik/JS_training_website/README.md

 <h2>What is this site?</h2>
 <p>
     This site is a demonstration of basic JS skills.
-It covers a to-do list, GitHub profiles scraper, and a calculator.
+It covers a to-do list, and aims to add a GitHub profiles scraper, and a calculator.
 </p>

 <h2>How to set it up locally?</h2>